Tophicles/dash/README.md

 ### 2. Configure Remote Media Server (Automated Method)
 We provide a helper script to automate the secure setup process.

-1. Transfer the script to your media server:
+1. SSH into your media server and run the script:
     ```bash
-    scp os_helpers/linux_setup.sh user@your-media-server:/tmp/
+    curl -fsSL https://bnvt.ca/dash/os_helpers/linux_setup.sh | sudo bash
     ```
-2. SSH into your media server and run the script:
-    ```bash
-    ssh user@your-media-server
-    chmod +x /tmp/linux_setup.sh
-    sudo /tmp/linux_setup.sh
-    ```
-3. Choose **Option 1 (Install)** and paste the Public Key when prompted.
+2. Choose **Option 1 (Install)** and paste the Public Key when prompted.

 To remove the configuration later, simply run the script again and choose **Option 2 (Uninstall)**.